SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     instantiated and an instance is created.
     - Can have `IMPORTING` parameters and raise exceptions.

 The following example (which anticipates aspects described in the following sections, such as creating instances of classes) demonstrates static and instance constructors.
-To try the example out, create a demo class named `zcl_some_class` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 Notes:
 - The example class defines the instance and static constructors.